anthonytec2/heeger_jepson/README.md

 \end{align*}
 ```

-Hence, we have transformed a problem of three variables into only a search over T. The nice part of the search over T is $T\in SO(2)$ allowing an something as simple as brute force search algorithms for this minimization.
+Hence, we have transformed a problem of three variables into only a search over T. The nice part of the search over T is $T\in SO(2)$ allowing something as simple as brute force search algorithms for this minimization.
 After solving for T, $\Omega=\hat{\Omega}(T)$, and $\frac{1}{Z_i}$ can be solved for directly.
-Therefore through the Heeger and Jepson algorithm one can recover the egomotion from the optical flow.
-In this repository, we will show some examples on how the above is implemented in code.
+Therefore through the Heeger and Jepson algorithm, one can recover the egomotion from the optical flow.
+In this repository, we will show some examples of how the above is implemented in code.

 ### Implementation
 We provide two files in this repository, one is a notebook to allow you to play around and easily understand the Heeger and Jepson method.
-The second is a library implementation you can use in order to call from python in order to solve for any egomotion.
+The second is a library implementation you can use in order to call from Python in order to solve any ego-motion.
 All the implementations are done in Jax.
-Jax allows us to easily compile our code for efficient implementation on any avialable acceleration hardware.
+Jax allows us to easily compile our code for efficient implementation on any available acceleration hardware.

 ### Citation